Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/README.md

 - Copyright assigned to Abhayagiri Buddhist Monastery.

 ## Prototype Version 2.2
-- The first excerpt in a session can not be designated as a Session Excerpt, which applies to the entire session audio.
+- The first excerpt in a session can now be designated as a Session Excerpt, which applies to the entire session audio.

 ## Caution: All documentation below is significantly obsolete